More cracks found in Airbus A380 wings

 "We continue to closely monitor our A380 fleet," the spokesperson said.
 "The aircraft remain fully airworthy and pose no risk to flight safety as affirmed by EASA and the aircraft manufacturer, Airbus.
 The safety of our passengers and crew is our highest priority."

-Earlier this month, Singapore Airlines Ltd (SIAL.SI) and Qantas said they found some cracks in A380 wings.
+Earlier this month, Singapore Airlines (SIAL.SI) and Qantas said they had found some cracks in A380 wings.

-The latest problems were discovered in the same type of part as the earlier set of cracks - an L-shaped bracket that connects the wing's exterior to the internal "rib" structure.
+The latest problems were discovered in the same type of part as the earlier set of cracks, an L-shaped bracket which connects the wing's exterior to the internal "rib" structure.

 MANUFACTURING ERROR

-Designers say modern aircraft allow loads to be carried by a different part of the structure when one part fails and most cracking is usually captured early without generating publicity.
+Designers say modern aircraft are built on a failsafe principle, allowing gigantic loads to be carried by a different part of the structure when one part fails, and most cracking is usually captured early without generating publicity.

 "I don't think people necessarily need to be worried about cracks because they are caught in advance and repaired," said Snorri Gudmondsson, assistant professor of aerospace engineering at Embry-Riddle Aeronautical University in Daytona Beach, Florida.